meyersa/new-web/readme.md

 # New Portfolio Website

 ## Todo
-- Add a recent page all section on main portfolio
 - Make a python notebook or something for optimizing images in directory to webp
 - Add Winston for logging (inc in app.js)
-- Add a search function (fuse.js?)
 - Page for catch all in case of invalid types? (/other/[id].js)
 - Standardize more styling